 College Online Learning Likely to Receive Federal Funding Boost

 The main beneficiaries of DeVos’ new federal guidelines will likely be online universities.
 Under the former administration, many for-profit primarily online universities were found to insufficiently educate their learners and prepare them for a career following graduation.

 As late as September 2018, student loan default rates among graduates of for-profit institutions continued to rise.

 Other institutions have faced similar headwinds.
-As previously reported on eLearning Inside, in September 2017, Western Governors University was told that it may owe up to $712 million to the federal government.
-The fine was recommended after an auditor’s report concluded the school was offering the equivalent to “correspondence courses” rather than courses that meet all the specific criteria needed to qualify for financial aid under Title IV of the Higher Education Act.
+As previously reported on eLearning Inside, in September 2017, Western Governors University was warned that they may owe more than $700 million to the federal government.
+The fine wasn’t levied but simply recommended following an audit report that found the school was offering what amounts to a correspondence course according to the Higher Education Act.
 Fortunately, for Western Governors University, the fine was actually a hangover from the previous administration’s efforts to crack down on the misuse of federal funds.
 As a result, Western Governors University’s grievances have been heard by the government.

 While Western Governors University’s dispute is still being negotiated, if DeVos is able to fully implement her recent proposals, it seems likely that moving forward, Western Governors University and other online providers will be less likely to face similar charges.

 In fact, if the proposals are all approved, how colleges and university define what counts as a course or program and even who counts as a qualified instructor will undergo a radical revision.
 But such changes are unlikely to be approved without some controversy.
 It seems likely, for example, that more traditional postsecondary institutions and accrediting bodies will push back, arguing that loosening the criteria used to determine what counts as a course, program, or qualified instructor threatens to erode educational standards.